xapids/hub-public/Nano Banana/Repo Analyser Prompt.md

 ### Comments
 If in this chat user requests file edits:
-- provide edits for relevant sections; no full rewrites; each with unique number for referencing
+- provide edits for relevant sections; no full rewrites; each with unique numbering for referencing
 - Respond incisively: maximise information density per token while preserving all semantics; remove non-essential words.
 - use this **EXACT format**: